-As with any specialist, niche business, Steph had to undergo years of training, studying and practical work.
-Steph is now the proud owner of a number of qualifications including an FdSc in Animal Behaviour and Psychology, a BSc (Hons) in Animal Behaviour and Welfare, and a Level 3 Diploma in Small Animal Hydrotherapy and is currently completing Level 4 Treadmill.
+As with any specialist, niche business, Steph underwent years of training, studying and practical work.
+Steph is now the proud owner of a number of qualifications including an FdSc in Animal Behaviour and Psychology, a BSc (Hons) in Animal Behaviour and Welfare, and a Level 3 Diploma in Small Animal Hydrotherapy.
+She is also currently completing Level 4 Treadmill.
 That’s quite a clutch of credentials and all Steph needed to do was open her business to its first customers, which she did in September 2019.

 Of course, there’s so much more to this shaggy dog story!
 Steph was supported lock, stock and barrel by her parents, John and Lizzie Ridout and from the rest of her friends and family.